This is a guide covering selfies and everything you need to know about this new way of taking a self-portrait.

 Photographers also took the word as a synonym for self-portrait, but just in a different way.

-Here we are in 2021, the selfie has founded new purposes other than attention on social media.
+Here we are years later, and the selfie has found new purposes other than attention on social media.

 So what really qualifies as a selfie?